Houston Oilers: Final years in Houston

 After the move was announced, support for the Oilers in the Houston area dried up almost overnight.
 As a result, the 1996 season was an unmitigated disaster.
 Only three games attracted crowds of more than 30,000 people.
 Games were so quiet that it was possible to hear conversations on the field from the grandstand.
 Meanwhile, the team's radio network, which once stretched across the state of Texas, was reduced to flagship KTRH in Houston and a few affiliates in Tennessee.
 By October 1996, KTRH was cutting from ongoing games to broadcast Houston Rockets preseason games.
 The Oilers got off to a 5–2 start, but a stretch of four losses in five games took them out of playoff contention.
 The team went 8–8, finishing 6–2 in road games and only 2–6 in home games.
 The team's final game in Houston, against the Bengals on December 15, attracted just over 15,000 people—by at least one estimate, the smallest crowd in franchise history.
 Adams, the city and the league were unwilling to see this continue for another season, so a deal was reached on May 8, 1997 to let the Oilers out of their lease a year early and move to Tennessee.
 The Oilers lost their final game in Houston 21–13.

 In 1999, Robert McNair was awarded, at a cost of $1 billion, an expansion team to replace the Oilers in Houston.
 The franchise became the Houston Texans, which adopted a similar red-white-and-blue scheme, albeit in darker shades, and inherited the sports complex the Oilers had played in, but not the Oilers' former home; what is now called NRG Stadium (formerly Reliant Stadium) would be built next door to the Astrodome in 2002.
+Gary Walker, who played with the Houston Oilers in the 1995 and 1996 seasons, would sign with the Houston Texans for their inaugural 2002 season, and finished his professional football career with the team, retiring in 2005.
+Walker was the only NFL player to have played for both the Houston Oilers and Houston Texans.
 Brad Hopkins was the last player on the Titans who played for the Oilers when he retired in 2005.
 Jon Runyan was the last active NFL player to have played for the Oilers when he retired in 2009.